 Lewd/Indecent Behavior

-In addition to conduct that is prohibited under the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the following behaviors are prohibited:
+In addition to conduct that is prohibited under the Student Policy on Sexual Harassment Prohibited by Title IX and/or Policy Prohibiting Discrimination and Harassment, the following behaviors are prohibited:- Urinating or defecating in areas other than toilets and urinals (including lawns, lounges, elevators, stairwells, balconies, parking lots, etc.).

-- Public
+- Public nudity.

-- Engaging in intimate sexual contact in or within plain sight of common or public
+- Engaging in intimate sexual contact in or within plain sight of common or public areas.

-- Public viewing or displaying of pornography
+- Public viewing or displaying of pornography.

 Parking and Vehicle Policy

 It is prohibited to violate the policies and procedures outlined in the University’s Parking Policy.
-(See also regulations for Bicycle Operations and Parking Policies.)
+(See also regulations for Bicycle Operations and Parking Policies)

 Posting Policy